 Where a focus for seizures cannot be identified we have offered patients non curative surgery in the form of Vagus nerve stimulation.
 This is a contentious technique not supported by many epilepsy surgery units in the UK .
 A further criticism has been made that we have used the technique too freely in place of more detailed investigation of extratemporal epilepsy.
 In response to the first criticism that VNS does not work I want to go on record as stating that no one was more skeptical of the technique when it was introduced than I was.
 I was effectively forced to offer the surgery to our worst affected patients by public opinion and the patient support groups.
 My cynicism relating to the hard sell techniques of the American company supplying the stimulators was overcome by the fact that my end stage patients improved!
 The improvement was not dramatic – there were no long term cures, but at least 50% of patients were more than 50% improved, which is the criterium required to introduce a new drug.
 A recent patient satisfaction survey asking patients to scale the effectiveness of their VNS on a scale of 0 - 10 produced the following results.
 30% scored the treatment as 1 -2 (no good), 30% scored the treatment as 5 -6 (some use) while the rest scored the treatment as 8 - 9 (useful but nor curative).
 On this basis it was hard to deny patients with intractable epilepsy the chance to improve their epilepsy control.
 The use of VNS did not preclude someone from undergoing further evaluation in the future.
 Recent publication of our results (Ching et al 2013) has shown the benefit in terms of seizure control as being as good as any new drug with the benefit maintained with time.

 However I retain the same cynicism regarding the introduction of the new cardiac gated VNS technology.
 Over the years the price of a VNS has been equivalent to the 5 year cost of a new drug.
-The original batteries (101) lasted between 5 and 15 years (mean 8 years) which compared favourably with drug costs at the time.
+The original batteries (101) lasted between 5 and 15 years (mean 9.8 years) which compared favourably with drug costs at the time.
 New smaller batteries (103) were then introduced whose battery life was a lot shorter - good for share holders of Cyberonics but less good for patients and the cash strapped NHS!
-Having said that in our adult practice the mean battery life was still 4.8 years.
+Having said that in our adult practice the mean battery life was still 4.9 years.
 Nevertheless to improve the cost effectiveness of the treatment we moved to the larger 105 batteries, in theory, returning the mean battery life to that of the original 101 series.
 In addition we halved the pulse width setting on the stimulator, doubling the battery life again, without any demonstrable loss of benefit in our patients.
 It therefore came as no surprise to me to find that the company introduced new technology that had the potential to reduce battery life again - where the stmulator is activated automatically in response to tachycardia.
 The clinical evidence for the efficacy of this was borderline to say the least but the potential for reducing the battery life considerable.
-The price negotiated for the new 106 technology was on a par with the old 105 batteries so we moved over to the new technology but it remains to be seen what additional benefit this will offer.
+The price negotiated for the new 106 technology was on a par with the old 105 batteries so we moved over to the new technology.

 Image guided selective medial temporal lobe resection